snenyl/realtime-pose-estimation/README.md

 ## Object Detection

-The object detection algorithm is from the YOLOX.
-[Cite yolox] The used dataset is from Logistics Objects in Context (LOCO) [cite ]
+The object detection algorithm is the YOLOX-S model from the YOLOX repository, which is transfer learned on the Logistics Objects in Context (LOCO) dataset.
+The final version is optimized with Intel OpenVINO and implemented together with the pose estimation in C++.
+[Table 1](table_1) present the training results for only pallet.

-Optimized with OpenVINO.

 <center>

 | **Model** | **Parameters** | **Dataset** | **AP** | **AP50** | **AP75** | **AP_S** | **AP_M** | **AP_L** | **Inference time** |
 |:---------:|:--------------:|:-----------:|:------:|:--------:|:--------:|:--------:|:--------:|:--------:|:------------------:|
 |   YOLOX-S |      9.0 M     |     LOCO    |  24.0% |   53.2%  |   17.2%  |   7.9%   |   24.3%  |   40.6%  |       6.74 ms      |
-<figcaption align = "center"><b>Table 1: Training results for only pallet's from the LOCO dataset, trained on an NVIDIA GeForce RTX 3060 Laptop GPU.</b></figcaption>
+<figcaption align = "center"><b> <a name="table_1">Table 1:</a> Training results for only pallet's from the LOCO dataset, trained on an NVIDIA GeForce RTX 3060 Laptop GPU.</b></figcaption>
 </center>

 ## Pose Estimation

-The pose estimation is performed using the combination of the object detection algorithm and

-### Demo
+The pose estimation is performed using the object detection algorithm and point cloud data.
+The object detection is only the relevant point of the pallet used where two RANSAC operations are performed.
+The first plane uses only ground floor points, while the remaining pallet points are used for the second plane.
+A center vector from the camera is used to find the 3D position where the vector intersects the pallet front plane.
+While the pallet orientation is directly from the estimated from the front plane.

+### Evaluation Demo of Moving and Standstill test using a AprilTag as ground truth

 <div style="width: 100%; overflow: hidden;">
      <div style="width: 48%; float: left;">